Why setting financial goals is vital to improving your situation

 What I hadn’t banked on though was the sheer terror that I would feel as I went through the process of making my first bets!
 I was genuinely terrified that I would get it wrong, that I would press the wrong button and that I would end up losing money rather than making it.
 However, after a couple of hours of reading the instructions, and re-reading the instructions, and re-re-reading the instructions, I made my first bet.
 I had deposited over £100 of my own money in various betting sites and all I could do was wait and hope that I had followed all the numerous steps correctly.

 I was jumping for joy after all my matches had been played and it worked!
 My first matched bet had netted me a profit of £30.65, which felt like a tiny sum, when I considered the stress it had caused me!
 However, I knew that it worked, now understood the process, and felt much better about continuing to make matched bets.
-Buoyed by my early success, I have since done another few bets and have made a total of £75.24 so far.
-I will do another post soon about matched betting with some suggestions to help you, if you fancy giving it a try.
+Buoyed by my early success, I have since done another few bets and have made a total of £75.24 so far,however I think that the stress it causes me means that it is not for me!
+The other thing that concerns me about it, is the fact that it could well lead me into actually gambling, which will all know is a mug’s game.

 The final push